opxcore/validator/README.md

 ### Size

 All size rules has one required parameter and one optional.
-If only one parameter specified, it would be used for strict comparision.
+If only one parameter specified, it would be used for comparision.
 Giving a second parameter will define range of values as min and max value.

 Examples:
-'value:10' - value must be equal to 10;
+- 'value:10' - value must be equal to 10;
-'value:>10' - value must be greater than 10;
+- 'value:>10' - value must be greater than 10;
-'count:>=3' - items count must be greater or equal to 3;
+- 'count:>=3' - items count must be greater or equal to 3;
-'value:<10' - value must be less than 10;
+- 'value:<10' - value must be less than 10;
-'length:<=8' - string length must be less or equal to 8;
+- 'length:<=8' - string length must be less or equal to 8;
-'size:100,2000' - file must be not smaller than 100kb and not bigger than 2000kb;
+- 'size:100,2000' - file must be not smaller than 100kb and not bigger than 2000kb;
-'digits:>2,<4' - number of digits in numeric must be greater than 2 and less than 4;
+- 'digits:>2,<4' - number of digits in numeric must be greater than 2 and less than 4;

 `value:value{,value}` - must be numeric and have value passing rules above.